albertdiones/ADD-event-container/README.md

  * [x] Pass Test ~ create dispathEvent()
  * [x] Fail Test: container1.dispathEvent('event_name') ~ check if handler is triggered
  * [x] Pass test ~ triggers handlers on event
+ * Fail Test: dispatch with data or event context
+ * Pass test: pass the event data to the handler
+ * Fail Test: structure on the event data
+ * Pass test: create/update interface for the event data